luckyalvinyc/parq-core/README.md

 The command below will do the following

 - Install needed dependencies
-- Run PostgreSQL using a Docker
+- Run PostgreSQL using Docker
 - Create `.env` file

 ```sh